ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: pre}

-A successful response shows a confirmation of acceptance for deletion and response that contains the target information.
-Status of mount target is updated to _pending_deletion_.
+A successful response will have confirmation of acceptance for deletion and response containing the target information.
+Status of mount target will be updated to _pending_deletion_.

-A successful response looks like the following example:
+For example:

 ```json
 {